jskartes/checkers/README.md

 Have you chosen the blinking red square too many times, and now have nobody to play with?
 Well, have I got a (future) solution!
 When I have the wherewithal to make your computer a savvy-enough CHECKERS player, you'll be able to test your mettle against it in **AI Opponent Mode**.

+So, you *do* regret clicking the blinking red square.
+Your friend's accusatory side-eye is causing you immense shame.
+If only time travel were truly possible ...
+Well, eventually, it might be!
+Possibly coming soon to a CHECKERS board near you: **Undo Move** functionality.
+And just like that, friendship restabilized.